Arthritis and joint diseases, such as elbow and canine hip dysplasia, are common conditions in older dogs, especially large dog breeds.

 For most dogs, a good quality dog food is all that they will likely require in terms of diet.
 However, there are some breeds that have a high occurrence of arthritis or hip dysplasia that could benefit from a specific joint health dog food.

-Many large breeds tend to develop arthritis in old age, and Labrador Retrievers are particularly notorious for developing hip dysplasia.
+Many large breed dogs tend to develop arthritis in old age, and Labrador Retrievers are particularly notorious for developing hip dysplasia and arthritis.

-Before you start feeding your dog a food meant to help with mobility and joint health, make sure to check with your vet!
+Before you start feeding your pup a food meant to help with joint mobility and arthritis, make sure to check with your vet!

-They will know best whether a certain kind of food meets all the nutritional requirements of your dog, they can recommend good brands, and they will likely have the best insight into whether your dog really needs a food for their joints.
+They will know best whether a certain kind of food meets all the nutritional requirements of your dog, they can recommend the best dog food brands, and they will likely have the best insight into whether your large breed really needs a dog food for arthritis.

 Not all dog foods are made the same, and because of loose regulations regarding labeling, owners need to be wary of flashy labels or health claims that are not backed up.

-Your vet can help you sort this out, but there are certain characteristics and nutrients, in particular, to look out for if you want to boost your dog’s joint health:
+Your vet can help you sort this out, but there are certain characteristics and nutrients, in particular, to look out for if you want the best dog food for dogs with joint problems: